maksimkaJCHK/vue-code-markup/README.md

 *   **MuStyleClass** - this component is used to output classes.
 *   **MuStyleId** - this component is used to output IDs.
 *   **MuStyleTag** - this component is used to output tags.
 *   **MuStyleKey** - if you need to output the preprocessor code (less or sass), then this component is needed to create nested rules.
-For example, if we have a class."book", there is a "&-item" component, then it needs to be added to this component.
+For example, if we have a class."book", and it contains the CSS component "&-item", then "&-item" needs to be displayed using "MuStyleKey".
 *   **MuStyleParam** - you will need to put the CSS properties of the element in this component.
-These properties are margin, padding, font-size, and so on.
+To explain in more detail, these properties are margin, padding, font-size, and so on.
 *   **MuStyleUnitMeas** - this component is needed to output units of measurement (em. rem, px, etc.).
 *   **MuStyleAmpersand** - this component is needed to output the ampersand (&).
 *   **MuStyleCurlyBrace** - this component is needed to output curly braces.